Limit-Theory-Redux/ltheory/engine/lib/luajit-ffi-gen/readme.md

 ### Stage 2.
 Regenerate C API bindings only if Rust code changes

-If optimization from the stage 1 is not enough similar approach can be applied to the generated C API code.
+If the optimization steps from the stage 1 is not enough, a similar approach can be applied to the generated C API code.

 In this case it should not be put in the same file where **luajit_ffi_gen** was added but in a separate one.